ZZ Quartet: Ratko Zjaca and Simone Zanchini with Adam Nussbaum and Martin Gjakonovski

 Ratko received the award for authorship and artistic creation in jazz music from the Croatian Composer Society 2019.

-A new CD “Life on Earth” is out now – Ratko with Antonio Sanchez, Stefano Bedetti and Renato Chicco.
+“Life on Earth” – Ratko with Antonio Sanchez, Stefano Bedetti and Renato Chicco.

-A new CD “Light in the World” – Ratko, with John Riley, Stefano Bedetti and Renato Chicco is coming out soon.
+“Light in the World” – Ratko, with John Riley, Stefano Bedetti and Renato Chicco.

 Ratko performs on handcrafted guitars made by Chris Mirabella.